kpumwong/kpumwong-ness.github.io/_posts/2015-02-06-mapping-with-regex.md

 ```
 There were about 10 different areas in total.

-Finally we can loop over all the columns and different topics and map the values accordingly:
+Finally I can loop over all the columns and different topics and map the values accordingly:

 ```python
 topics = ['familiarity_time', 'consideration', 'unique', 'meets_needs', 'innovative', 'esteem', 'priceworth', 'tbca', 'hhsize', 'income', 'region', 'chief', 'cat_usage', 'hhcomp']